 - Position: Associate Professor

-- Areas of expertise: Natural resource management; environmental planning; development impact appraisal.
+- Areas of expertise: Natural resource management; environmental planning; impact appraisal.
 Water resources; air and water pollution; natural hazards; environmental justice; urban sustainability.

 - Email: G.Mitchell@leeds.ac.uk

 - Website: Twitter | LinkedIn | Googlescholar | Researchgate | ORCID | White Rose

 My research interests lie in the field of environmental management, with applied research experience in environmental planning, natural resource management and impact appraisal, often through spatial analysis and development and/or application of numerical forecast and prediction models.
 A particular focus has been water – resources and quality/pollution, but I also work on air quality, energy and carbon emission, natural hazards, and ecosystem services.
 Applied research has included integrative work spanning all these areas, for example in sustainability appraisal of spatial plans under high growth pressure.
 These interests are fundamentally about efficiency – reducing impacts associated with urban growth and development, but I also have a continuing interest in issues of equity, and how the environmental risks and benefits of development fall differentially on people.

 My work has been suppored by all the main UK research councils, the EU, UK national government and its agencies (including DEFRA, The Scottish Executive, SNIFFER, the Environment Agency and SEPA), industry (particularly water utilities and environmental consultancies), the Dutch Foreign Ministry, and charitable bodies, including Friends of the Earth.

 2017- Director of Masters Education, and Director of Internationalisation

 2015- Associate Professor, School of Geography, University of Leeds